 Please complete the signature at the bottom of this page, and return to the high school with your student.
-This page should be turned in to their homeroom teacher by Friday, September 10, 2021.
+This page should be turned in to their homeroom teacher by Friday, September 9, 2022.

-Sincerely, IMPORTA IMPORTANT NOTICE:

-Steven P. Keen, Principal Please check the FOCUS Parent Portal and Schoology for up-to-date grades.
-The Parent Portal link is on the JSASD website.

-(return this signature page e to your homeroom teacher)
+Sincerely, Steven P. Keen, Principal Please attend IMPORTANT NOTICE: Please check the FOCUS Parent Portal and Schoology for attendance and grades.
+The Parent Portal link is on the JSASD website. (return this signature page to your homeroom teacher) 2022-23 SIGNATURE PAGE Student Name (Print) Homeroom Parent/Guardian Name (Print) Parent/Guardian Signature Date Parent/Guardian Email (Print)

-2021-22 SIGNATURE PAGE

-Student Name (Print) Homeroom Parent/Guardian Name (Print)

-Parent/Guardian Signature Date

-Parent/Guardian Email (Print)